financefeast/doc_md/source/content/_index.md

 ## Sign Up and Start Tracking Stocks!

-With a free Financefeast account you can start interacting with stock market data.
+With a free Financefeast account you can start interacting with stock market data instantly.
+Signup only asks for your email address and a password.
+We won't ask a thousand questions before you can get your data.

 [Sign up for a Financefeast account here](https://identity.financefeast.io/account/signup)